Nkadankwa/blog/nkadankwablog/content/posts/seventhpost.md

 title = 'Fixing Mounting Issues – A Deeper Dive Into the Solution'
 +++

-When the portable cloud idea collapsed, I knew the root cause wasn’t the tools I used but the way the SSD behaved across different systems.
-The mounting issues became the biggest obstacle, and the only way forward was to understand why the environment broke every time I tried to move it between Windows, Linux, and WSL.
-What looked like a simple mismatch turned out to be a chain of conflicts involving file systems, permissions, Docker volume behavior, and how each platform interacted with removable storage.
-The more I examined the entire setup, the more research made me think that the entire strategy needed to change
+When the portable-cloud idea collapsed, I did not want to dismiss it as a tool failure.
+The real issue was how the SSD behaved across Windows, Linux, and WSL.
+To move forward, I needed to understand the chain of file systems, permissions, Docker volumes, and removable-storage behaviour that made the environment break.

+The research led to a larger conclusion: the strategy, not just the mount point, needed to change.

 ## **Mounting Issues – The Core Problem**